Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 This is where most analyses get it wrong.
 They compare GPU lease costs to API pricing without accounting for the full picture on both sides.

-Self-hosted costs at scale: An 8x H100 GPU cluster handles 100M+ tokens per month.
+Self-hosted costs at scale: An 8x H100 GPU cluster can handle high-volume inference when utilization is steady and the model fits the latency target.
 The all-in cost breakdown:

 - GPU lease or depreciation: $9,000/month (purchased) or $25,000/month (cloud GPU lease)